 For your convenience, the library is open during its normal hours all summer: Monday - Friday 7:30 am - 10:30 pm, Saturday 8:00 am - 5:00 pm, and Sunday 10:00 am - 7:00 pm.

 If you have been to the library recently, you have probably noticed the construction in the big parking lot along Galvin Road.
-It should be completed and reopened around the end of July, weather permitting.
+It should be completed and reopened sometime in August.
 In the meantime, the closest place to park is in the lot behind the Student Center.

 Get to know the library better by following us on social media.
 We are on Facebook, Instagram, and Pinterest.
 Our blog, Facts from the Stacks, is a good read too!
 Look for the More Than Books Podcasts while you are there.

 Welcome to the Bellevue University guide for MKMT.
 This guide provides electronic resources to support all the courses offered for this degree.
 Click on the tab for the appropriate course, then navigate to the desired type of resource.
 Resources include electronic books, journal articles, and streaming videos.
 In addition, there is a separate tab for library databases that are most useful for finding more information on management of information systems, as well as a websites tab listing good online sources of information.
 There is also a Citations tab with links to tools to use for citing sources.

 You will be prompted for your Bellevue University login when accessing the library resources from off campus.

 If you need further assistance, please contact the Bellevue University Library Reference Staff